 It was something to at least contemplate, so she gave the two of them a shrug in answer for now.

 They were right, though.
-She had more than a little time to think about it before she actually had to do something or risk a hitman coming after her for flaking off her duties as an aspiring Mafiya vor.
+She had more than a little time to think about it before she had to do something or risk a hitman coming after her for flaking off her duties as an aspiring Mafiya thief.